Shim (Korean surname): Emblem of Cheongsong Shim

 The Cheongsong Shim clan's emblem depicts rivers, pines, and the Hanja for Shim.
 In Korea, rivers and pines signify human longevity.
 The circle was modeled on the Sun and the Moon, which symbolize that descendants will move forward, succeed, and be worthy of their ancestors.

 Genealogical table

 In 2002, a version of Cheongsong Shim genealogical tables was published as a book.
 It includes 10 volumes of genealogical tables, an index, and an introduction to the history of the Cheongsong Shim clan.
 According to an officer of the Cheongsong Shim, they will eventually publish other genealogical tables on the internet.

 Family feud

-When the tomb of Yun Gwan was rediscovered in the 18th century, it sparked a 300-year-old family feud between the Yun and Shim clans.
-The reason for the feud was because a member of the Shim clan was buried uphill from Yun Gwan's tomb, destroying part of the original tomb in the process.
+When the tomb of Yun Kwan was rediscovered in the 18th century, it sparked a 300-year-old family feud between the Yun and Shim clans.
+The reason for the feud was because a member of the Shim clan was buried uphill from Yun Kwan's tomb, destroying part of the original tomb in the process.
 The feud was finally settled in 2008.